Skip to content

 To post settlement discounts this way, you must ensure that the invoices you issue:

-• Show the rate of settlement discount that will apply if the customer pays within the settlement terms, and when it must be paid by
+• Show the rate of settlement discount that will applies if paid within the settlement terms, and when it must be paid

-If the customer pays the invoice by the agreed date, post a discount with VAT included when you record the sales receipt for the amount received.
+If the invoice is paid by the agreed date, post a discount with VAT included.
+Do this when you record the sales receipt for the amount received.

-1. Click Bank accounts, then click Customer receipt.
+1. Go to Bank accounts, then select Customer receipt.

 2. Choose the customer account, then enter the receipt date, amount and any reference you want.